Megasurcula wynoocheensis

 Megasurcula wynoocheensis is an extinct species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.
 The name originates from the Wynoochee Valley of Washington state.

 Description

 The length of the shell attains 43 mm, its diameter 21.4 mm.

 This is a slender, high-spired turrid with a strongly concave whorl profile and sutures riding high upon the vertical segment of the preceding whorls.

 Distribution

-Fossils of this marine species have been found in Miocene strata in the Pacific Northwest in the United States.
+Fossils of this marine species have been found in Miocene strata in the Pacific Ocean Northwest in the United States.
 The type locality was a logging road west of Montesano, Washington.
 It has also been found in Oregon and California.